edoaltamura/rotational-ksz-macsis/README.md

-# Rotational kinetic SZ effect
+# Rotational kinetic SZ effect in MACSIS clusters

 A repository for suppelementary material from my publications on the rkSZ effect, and a collection of analysis tools for the MACSIS cosmological simulations (Barnes et al., 2017).